World Vulture Day: Meet Fester from the Nashville Zoo - NewsBreak

 World Vulture Day: Meet Fester from the Nashville Zoo

 NASHVILLE, Tenn.
 (WKRN) — September 3rd is World Vulture Day!
-And we’re showing off Fester, who calls Nashville Zoo home.What is there to do in the Tri-Cities this weekend?
+And we’re showing off Fester, who calls Nashville Zoo home.Baby King Vulture hatched at Nashville Zoo

 Fester stretches out his wings in front of News 2’s Davis Nolan.